 All set to visit Wagah border?
 There is no entry fee and winter ceremony timing are from 4:15 pm to 5:00 pm while in summer – 5:15 pm to 6:00 pm

-4. Sri Ram Tirath Ashram—Amritsar
+4. Sri Ram Tirath Ashram

 This place is also called Bhagwan Valmiki Tirath.
 Every year a 5 day long fair is organized after Diwali.
-Thousands of devotees from all over India visit this place to take the bath in pious Sarovar.
+Thousands of devotees from all over India visit this historical place in Amritsar to take the bath in pious Sarovar.
 It is a belief that bathing on the Puran Mashi night in the Sarovar removes all the lifelong sins and opens the door of heaven.

 Tulla Torana is an age-old tradition that is practised here.
 The light lamps made up from kneaded flour and ghee are released into the water.
 The visit to pilgrimage is not complete without donating some money to the poor and needy people.